maxtkc/mos-herb-site/learn.md

 <h1 align="center">Class Offerings 2026 </h1>

 _Interested in booking me for one of these classes?
-Email me at mo (at) mokatzchristy.com!_
+Check out my general availability [here](https://zcal.co/i/QrG3msxd) and email me at mo (at) mokatzchristy.com with some proposed times!_

 #### Medicine Making
 {% capture bitters %}